Cussa/fvtt-true-d6/README.md

   </summary>

 ### 0.0.5 (In development)
+- 🔨 show Critical success even if not an attack
+- ✨ Custom Active Effects system 😃
 - 🐛 Handle situation where "double adv/disadv"
 - ✨ use colors to define adv/disadv in rollables
 - ✨ Allow Skill and Equipment to define RollStyle